AnyChart/docs.anychart.com/Stock_Charts/Series/Overview.md

 ### Individual Settings

+By default stock series doesn't allow settings to be applied to individual points, all points have the same settings for the sake of performance.
+You can either allow all series to be able to have individual as described in [Data](../Data#individual_point_settings) tutorial or use the {api:?entry=allowPointSettings}allowPointSettings(){api} method to allow any particular series to color points differently.

 ## List of supported series

 AnyStock supports series of different types, like Line Series, OHLC, Marker and many other - find them all in the [Supported Series list](Supported_Series).
 Compatible series types can be [switched during run time](Series_Type).